MicrosoftDocs/power-automate-docs/articles/connection-cds-native.md

 ### Trigger condition

-You can add any of these conditions to determine precisely when your flow is triggered
+You can add any of these conditions to determine precisely when your flow is triggered.

    ![Select a trigger](./media/cds-connector-native/trigger-conditions.png)